- B -

 And toll her knell.

-Ambrose Bierce, Freedom
+Ambrose Bierce, from Freedom

 - I'll choose this moment and keep it,